Chappellm18/webdev2022/project/README.md

 - VUE_APP_SQL_DB_PASSWORD: The password for the database.
 - VUE_APP_ZIP_CODE_KEY: The API key for the Zip Code API. ( PositionStack )

-6. Include screenshots of how your website looks and how it would look as if a user were to register, login, and test out the functionality of your site.
 # Screenshots
 ## New User process
 > The process of signing up and logging in to the application.